andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ![2 3 Hourly Average Ride Distance Average (miles)](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/7b696cb6-7ce5-4b68-a57d-1fa7b8daa8df)

 #### **Summary of Hourly Trends**
-The analysis of the “**Hourly Trends**” visualizations, comparing ride statistics for casual and member users across different hours of the day, reveals:
+The analysis of the “**Hourly Trends**” visualizations demonstrates the ride statistics and usage patterns between casual and member users across different hours of the day, highlighting:

 + **Casual User Behavior**: Casual users exhibit leisure-oriented usage patterns, with heightened activity during non-work hours, especially in the late afternoon and evening when they prefer longer rides.
 While their ride counts peak during morning and evening commuting hours, indicating potential usage for transportation purposes, longer average rides are also observed in mid-morning to early afternoon.
 Notably, 5 PM emerges as the peak usage hour, while at 11 AM, they record their longest rides, suggesting a preference for midday activities such as sightseeing or recreational biking, rather than practical commuting needs.
 These trends suggest that casual users leverage Cyclistic for extended leisure rides, taking advantage of flexible schedules, while occasional peaks during the late afternoon and early evening showcase their versatile usage for both practical commuting and leisurely exploration
 + **Member User Behavior**: Member users demonstrate distinct usage patterns, with activity concentrated during morning commuting hours and late afternoon/evening, suggesting a blend of commuting and non-commuting purposes.
 They maintain shorter and consistent average ride lengths throughout the day, with peaks observed in the evening hours.
 Longer average distances occur during early morning and late hours, possibly reflecting longer commutes or non-commuting activities during these times.
 Notably, peak usage occurs at 5 PM, indicating a focus on commuting during this time.
 Interestingly, the longest average ride length for member users is observed at 5 PM, while the longest average ride distance is recorded at 4 AM.
 This usage pattern suggests that member users primarily utilize Cyclistic for commuting during peak hours and engage in leisure or non-commuting activities during off-peak hours, highlighting the versatility of their usage.